snowmeltarcade/projectbirdracing/documentation/story/story.md

 Silva is Latin for forest.
 This name was chosen as forests are typically home to many varieties of birds.

 Silva is a large, randomly generated, 3D world that players can explore.
-It acts as a "world map", containing villages, forests, oceans, mountains, caves and wild avions.
+It acts as a "world map", containing villages, forests, oceans, mountains and wild avions.
 The player has a minimap to assist with exploring the world.

 Players explore Silva to accomplish the game's goals.
 There are two main modes of travel - walking and riding an avion.

 Villages are shown on the world as village model.
 When a player walks into the village model, the player is transported into the actual village.

+### Villages

+Shops, stalls for avions, applying for national races, setting up a home and managing your own garden happen in a village.

 ### Time